 To strengthen clients’ chances of success in treatment, providers need to be aware not only of the presence of fentanyl and its analogues but levels of the drug as well.
 The Clinical Laboratory Improvement Amendments of 1988 (CLIA) set forth by the Food and Drug Administration regulate how individuals are tested for the presence of drugs.
 Current CLIA laws complicate fentanyl treatment, mandating that urine analysis tests used to detect fentanyl be sent to a laboratory for qualitative analysis.

-Because this process of identifying levels of fentanyl in an individual’s system can take 24-48 hours, interventions tailored to address fentanyl addiction are delayed.
+Because this process of identifying levels of drugs in an individual’s system can take 24-48 hours, interventions tailored to address addiction are delayed.
 Addiction treatment providers therefore have more difficulty offering targeted services to clients who may have fentanyl in their system, putting lives at risk.
 At the conference, Langley and Smith implored lawmakers and healthcare leaders to take additional action on behalf of this critical issue.

 “We rely on presenting data and symptoms to apply the most clinically appropriate treatment to clients.
 By prohibiting our ability to appropriately test incoming clients for fentanyl and monitor the limits of the substance throughout a client’s withdrawal process, government regulations are forcing us to abandon evidence-based methods and rely on conventional or ‘gut-feel’ instincts,” says Langley.
 “This approach is no match for the deadliest drug this country has ever witnessed and has been a contributing factor to the increase of overdose deaths in this country.”